Frequently Asked Questions

 Over the past 30 years, I've heard a lot of questions!
 If you have a question about the mortgage process, please feel free to contact me - that's what I'm here for!
 I've included some of the most common questions and answers below.
 Do you have a question you think I should add to this list?
 Let me know!

-What is a Mortgage Adviser & why should I use one?
+What is a Financial Adviser & why should I use one?

-Mortgage Advisers offer advice to people wanting to buy a house or property.
+Financial Advisers offer advice to people wanting to buy a house or property.
 We find mortgage options and finance that best suit you and your family.
 Every family is different, so having an expert help you with this process is a very good idea.
-As the service is free to you as the client, why not assure you have the best set up possible?

 What is the difference between a fixed and variable rate?